November 2025 Comprehensive Update from the DES Information and Research Network

 Primary documented health effects in DES Sons

-The most common cited effects of prenatal DES exposure in persons born male include:
+The adverse effects of prenatal DES exposure reported in research with persons born male include:

 * Cryptorchidism–Extremely small testes and/or undescended testes